Our Core Values

 Progress 8 is the key performance measure indicating the progress pupils have made from the end of Key Stage 2 to the end of Key Stage 4.

-Progress 8 of disadvantaged pupils in 2017 was 0.26, above the national figure for both disadvantaged and non-disadvantaged pupils.
+Progress 8 of disadvantaged pupils in 2018 was -0.27 this is well above the figure for disadvantaged pupils nationally.